kineticsystem/vscode_ros2/README.md

 ## Working in Python

-More information available here: https://code.visualstudio.com/docs/python/python-tutorial
+More information is available here: https://code.visualstudio.com/docs/python/python-tutorial

 ### Intellisense

-When you open an existing ROS2 Python project, IntelliSense does not find your ROS2 Python modules, or your local package modules.
-To solve the issue, create a file `settings.json` with a content matching roughly the following:
+When you open an existing ROS2 Python project, IntelliSense does not find your ROS2 Python modules or your local package modules.
+To solve the issue, create a file `settings.json` with content matching roughly the following:

 ```yaml
 {